 These days, few lawyers have practised extensively in all areas of the Court’s jurisdiction, so judges are given the opportunity to observe proceedings involving the subject areas in which they have less experience in courthouses around the province.
 They continue to study the law and judicial ethics, sit in the courtroom, shadow experienced judges who act as mentors, and learn practical aspects of their new responsibilities.
 During this period they are gradually given courtroom assignments.

 Spending time in different courthouses and learning from different judges introduces new judges to a variety of styles and practices they can choose from and incorporate in their own work.
 After this observation period, judges begin to work in the region to which they’ve been assigned.
 In some regions of the province one of their fellow judges will serve as a designated mentor.
 But whether or not a specific mentor is designated, their colleagues will offer assistance and support throughout their judicial careers.

 New Judges’ Education Program

 Each spring, judges appointed during the preceding year attend a six-day New Judges’ Education Program organized by the Canadian Association of Provincial Court Judges (CAPCJ) for provincial, territorial and military judges from across the country.
-With a primary focus on criminal law and the Canadian Charter of Rights, this intensive program offers judicial and academic speakers with national reputations and the opportunity to learn about practices and procedures in other parts of Canada.
+With a primary focus on criminal law, including sexual assault trials, and the Canadian Charter of Rights, this intensive program offers judicial and academic speakers with national reputations and the opportunity to learn about practices and procedures in other parts of Canada.

 Judicial Skills Program